God commands His people to “Come out” of Babylon in Revelation 18:23. The objective of this post is to help you to that.

 It Began In Paul’s Day

-Throughout early church history, there were many different factions who believed different things, similar to the differing Christian doctrines in the world today.
-But mainly, there were two distinctly different, main groups of early believers.
-One was the true faith of the Apostles, the other was a group that departed from that faith to what the prophecy of apostasy in 1 Timothy 4 calls “a doctrine of demons”.
+The study of Christian/Catholic history reveals that there were two distinctly different groups of early believers.
+One was the true faith, the other was a group that departed from that faith to what the Bible calls “a doctrine of demons”.

 We know that an idol is nothing at all in the world, and that there is no God but one.
 5 For even if there are so-called gods, whether in heaven or on earth (as there are many so-called gods and lords), 6 yet for us there is but one God, the Father (1 Corinthians 8:6)

-The fallen church believed in a doctrine that sprang up in Paul’s day and which Paul repeatedly referred to as a false gospel of Jesus.
+The other group believed a doctrine that sprang up in Paul’s day and which Paul repeatedly referred to as a false gospel of Jesus.

 False gospels frustrated Paul because he knew they were circulating and people believed them.
 Paul also knew that the Spirit said that some of the church was going to fall away because of false demonic doctrines.
 (1 Timothy 4)